Keto Sweet Potato Casserole

 This post may contain affiliate links.
 See my disclosure policy.

 This keto sweet potato casserole tastes just like the classic holiday favorite, only without the carbs.
-I swap in a blend of pumpkin and cauliflower for the sweet potatoes, then top it with buttery pecans for a cozy, low-carb side dish that honestly tastes even better than the real thing.
+I use pumpkin and cauliflower instead of the starchy originals, then top everything with buttery cinnamon pecans for a cozy, low-carb side that I think tastes even better.

 Keto Sweet Potato Casserole Ingredients